noahpierau/Agapism-Manifesto/README.md

 # Agapism Manifesto

-We need a new narrative.
-One that can unify humanity.
-One that does not discriminate.
-One that protects and serves.
-One that is patient and kind — embracing diversity and promoting pluralism.
-It is essential that we find such a story, the future of humanity may depend on it.
+Imagine a new narrative.
+One with the potential to unify humanity.
+One that will protect our planet.
+A story that is patient and kind — embracing diversity and promoting pluralism.
+If such a story is possible, it is essential that we find it.
+The future of humanity may depend on this quest.

-Our beliefs and stories from past times have resulted in global societies in which chaos, fear and uncertainty are ever increasing.
-However, human beings are not the only victims of previous narratives: the plants and animals on this planet are suffering as well.

 In this manifesto, Agapism is presented as a narrative to inspire human beings to unite in becoming good stewards of this planet we call home.